cjdbarlow/Part-One/renal_handling_of_glucose.md

 * Smaller proteins and peptides (e.g. insulin, angiotensin II) are completely filtered
-  * Catabolisation occurs in the tubular lumen by membrane-surface peptidases
+  * Catabolism occurs in the tubular lumen by membrane-surface peptidases
   * Amino acids are reabsorbed by standard amino-acid transporters

 ###Urea